-Here's another photo taken with just one single hot light with barn doors to shape the light pattern.
+Here's another photo taken with just one single hot light.
 This light casts a soft but intense constant light that you can adjust by spreading the beam from a spot position to a wide angle position.
 You have to have some distance between the subject and the light, in this shot we had about 20 feet or more.
 I chose not to use a backlight, as I wanted the intense dark shadow to hit the wall behind her, and I loved the dramatic look of all the shadows on her face and dress.
 This is probably an example of what is known as rembrandt lighting in a studio, but I started with a butterfly style of light in mind.